EUPESMA Series

 Real people, real data

-Our European Patient Expectation Survey (EUPESMA) Series are designed to map the experiences and to ascertain the needs and wants of people living with SMA, to help SMA Europe advocate for equal access to optimal treatment and care in Europe.
+Our European Patient Experience Survey (EUPESMA) Series are designed to map the experiences and expectations and to ascertain the needs and wants of people living with SMA.
+With this evidence, SMA Europe advocates for equal access to optimal treatment and care in Europe.

 “Systematically collecting the patients’